 Research . . . ask us to do specialized research for or within your organization.

 Support . . . help us with our work by making a gift for which we can send you a receipt for tax purposes in Canada.
 Our Charitable Organization number is 87205 7823 RR0001.

 Victoria, B.C.
 Canada

 for more information or to obtain our mailing address:

 Our board of directors . . .

-Catherine Morris, BA, LLB, LLM, a lawyer and conflict resolution consultant with international experience in Canada, the United States, Cambodia, Thailand, Bangladesh and Bolivia.
+Catherine Morris, BA, JD, LLM, a lawyer and conflict resolution consultant with international experience in Canada, the United States, Cambodia, Thailand, Bangladesh and Bolivia.
 She has taught at the University of Victoria and Chulalongkorn University in Thailand.

 Ernie Fraser, BA, MA, a communications and management consultant with extensive in media relations experience in government and crown corporations in Canada.
 He has taught at Royal Roads University in Victoria, Canada.